christophsax/SublimeStudio/README.md

 - a prominent top level menu in SublimeStudio.
 You will love it (if R is your main language), or hate it (otherwise).

-- RStudio niceties: shiny, roxygen, load all, build and reload
+- RStudio niceties: shiny, rmarkdown, roxygen, load all, build and reload

 - Support for different versions of R (or S-plus, or remote R sessions)